AorsiniYT/vita-moonlight-motion/README.md

 # Motion Branch

-This branch is for fully emulating motion controls for the vita, but sunshine doesn't support anything but x360 controller emulation on linux.
-There is an open PR, once merged I will continue work on this.
+This branch is for fully emulating motion controls for the vita, using DS5 emulation.

 # Vita Moonlight